Practice at Tula

 Tula is an all levels studio.
 Whether you are completely new to yoga or have practiced for years, you are welcome here.

-Teachers offer many options in class so that students can practice in a way that meets their own body, energy, and experience.
+Teachers offer options so students can practice in a way that meets their own body, energy, and experience.
 There is no single right way to do a pose.
 The invitation is always to listen closely, choose what is supportive, and stay in relationship with your own experience.

 All classes include physical practice.
-Many also include breathwork, mindfulness, rest, and elements of yoga philosophy.
-In this way, class is not simply something to get through.
-It is a space to practice, to learn, and to deepen your understanding of yoga as a whole.
+Many also include breath-work, mindfulness, rest, and elements of yoga philosophy.
+Class is not simply something to get through.
+It is a space to practice, learn, and deepen your understanding of yoga as a whole.

 Practice as learning

-We believe yoga should help students become more informed, empowered, and connected to their own inner experience.
+We believe yoga should help students become more informed, empowered, and connected to their inner experience.

 Before class

-Please arrive a little early so you have time to settle in and get set up before class begins.
+Please arrive a little early so you have time to settle in before class begins.
 This helps support a calm atmosphere for everyone in the room.

-If you are new, arriving early also gives you time to ask questions and share anything that may be helpful for your teacher to know, including injuries, limitations, or concerns.
+If you are new, arriving early gives you time to ask questions and share anything helpful for your teacher to know, including injuries, limitations, or concerns.

 Classes begin on time.
-If you do arrive late, please enter quietly and with care, understanding that the opening moments of class are intentional and part of the practice.
-In some cases, if you arrive late, the door may be locked as the teacher may have already began teaching class.
+If you arrive late, please enter quietly and with care.
+In some cases, the door may be locked once class has begun.

 What to bring